piccard21/busy-load/README.md

   * fontawesome - just use the library-icons
 * **Text**
   * show some text
-  * position it, like top, bottom, ...
+  * position it on top, bottom, left or right of the spinner
   * customize your text, like color, margin, size ...

 ## Demo